havocp/xsbt-wiki/Publishing.md

 This page describes how to publish your project.
 Publishing consists of uploading a descriptor, such as an Ivy file or Maven POM, and artifacts, such as a jar or war, to a repository so that other projects can specify your project as a dependency.

-The `publish-local`  action is used to publish your project to a local Ivy repository.
-By default, this local repository is in `${user.home}/.ivy2/local`.
-You can then use this project from other projects on the same machine.

 The `publish` action is used to publish your project to a remote repository.
 To use publishing, you need to specify the repository to publish to and the credentials to use.
 Once these are set up, you can run `publish`.

+The `publish-local`  action is used to publish your project to a local Ivy repository.
+You can then use this project from other projects on the same machine.

 ## Define the repository